jsonkao/react-scrollama/README.md

 You will also probably want to set a `key` prop on each `Step` if you're transforming an array of data into a list of `Step` elements (see [Lists and Keys](https://reactjs.org/docs/lists-and-keys.html)).

-## The contributors who made this possible
+## Thank you to everyone who made this possible!

 * [jsonkao](https://github.com/jsonkao)
 * [maerzhase](https://github.com/maerzhase)